aourednik/historical-basemaps/CONTRIBUTING.md

 - Reporting [issues](https://github.com/aourednik/historical-basemaps/issues)
 - Sending me an updated geojson file. ([my contact information](https://ourednik.info/contact.php)).

+## Unwanted edits

-Please edit only the geojson files.
-The svg files are produced by a [script](https://github.com/aourednik/historical-basemaps/tree/master/geojson2svg.Rmd) from the goejson data: it is thus not worthwile editing them manually.
+Please **edit only the geojson files** with regard to their historical correctness.
+The svg files are produced by a [script](https://github.com/aourednik/historical-basemaps/tree/master/geojson2svg.Rmd) from the goejson data: it is thus not worthwhile editing them manually.

+Please **do not add any esthetic variables inside the geojson files**!
+Line-width, color, etc. are not geographical informations, they are to be treated in a separate style sheet.

+If you wish to create an app around this dataset, please consider creating a dedicated repository.
+Historical-basemaps is a geodata collection, not an app.
+Mini-apps are admissible and can be stored in the [examples](https://github.com/aourednik/historical-basemaps/tree/master/examples) folder.

+If you have translations to propose, please include them as a new variable in the original GeoJSON files under NAME_\[LanguageCode\].
+Having a separate set of GeoJSON files for each language would make this dataset utterly unmanagable.

 ## Tools and technicalities

 ### Suggested editor: QGIS

 [QGIS](https://qgis.org) 3.0 and above can natively edit gejson.
 This is especially helpful for making quick fixes.
 For heavier editing, geojson support remains suboptimal: slow and bug-prone.
-In this case, I suggest converting geojson to geopackage, make edits and to reexport them to geojson. __Do not use ESRI shape files as an intermediary editing format, as this would kill UTF-8 Unicode data !__ (all ë à è and ø would become ÂÃƒâ€šÃ)
+In this case, I suggest converting geojson to geopackage, make edits and to reexport them to geojson. **Do not use ESRI shape files as an intermediary editing format, as this would kill UTF-8 Unicode data !** (all ë à è and ø would become ÂÃƒâ€šÃ)

 A good introduction to advanced editing in QGIS can be found in [this video by Klas Karlsson](https://www.youtube.com/watch?v=jZYKGrIyVCA).